-Along the Crystal Cove coast, once a chaparral-covered hills are dotted with miniature villas and a shopping center.
-Lining the ridges of Laguna Canyon are house of ever-increasing square footage.
+Along the Crystal Cove coast, once chaparral-covered hills are dotted with miniature villas and a shopping center.
+Lining the ridges of Laguna Canyon are houses of ever-increasing square footage.
 And along the once sleepy Coast Highway, a consistent stream of cars stop and go.
-But centered around a wishing well on a small section of Mazanita Drive, Laguna Beach is still the cozy, bohemian community it once was.
+But centered around a wishing well on a small section of Manzanita Drive, Laguna Beach is still the cozy, bohemian community it once was.
 And for about $1,400 a week, you can be a part of it.

-As most every Orange Countian knows, the 1920's saw the birth of an artists' community in Laguna's pristine coastal canyon.
+As most every Orange Countian knows, the 1920s saw the birth of an artists' community in Laguna's pristine coastal canyon.
 Bohemians came for the cheap land and inspiring setting.
-Soon, Laguna become a resort community as well, drawing Hollywood bigwigs south with its simple charms.
+Soon, Laguna became a resort community as well, drawing Hollywood bigwigs south with its simple charms.
 Among them was film producer Harry Greene, who commissioned local architect Thomas "Harper to create a small compound of cottages where he could take friends for relaxing getaways.
-The cottages, five in all, were built in 1927 with a unique blending of Old World and Lagunan flavors.
-In the 1930's, they were sold to Jane Gilman and her artist sister E. Weilloughby Chamberlain, who maintained ownership of this little architectural jewel until 1998, when they sold it to fourth-generation Californians Todd and Debbie Herzer and their business partner Mary Carole McDonnel -- who have proved to be deserving caretakers.
+The cottages, five in all, were built in 1927 with a unique blending of Old World and Laguna flavors.
+In the 1930s, they were sold to Jane Gilman and her artist sister E. Willoughby Chamberlain, who maintained ownership of this little architectural jewel until 1998, when they sold it to fourth-generation Californians—who have proved to be deserving caretakers.
 With an intent to turn the now-named Manzanita Cottages into a vacation rental property, they spend six months on a meticulous restoration/renovation, which took some of the cottage walls down to the slats, through the original fixtures and hardware were maintained whenever possible.
-Recreating and preserving the soul of the 1930's in this little enclave was the Herzers' driving desire.
+Recreating and preserving the soul of the 1930's in this little enclave was their driving desire.

-When my husband and I walked through the aged wooden gates of the compound and down the tile steps to the Yellow Cottage on a December afternoon, that soul rose up to meet us.
 It's rumored that Joan Crawford and her husband Franchot Tone once enjoyed the Yellow Cottage, but certainly not more than we did.
-Nancy Duesenberg of Duesenberg Designs in Newport Beach made the most of the 500 -- square-foot interior -- with its hardwood floors, whimsical archways, petite rooms, and rounded ceilings—using warm, period-accurate colors, vintage posters, books, and plein-air artwork to transport guests through time.
-The warm rose and blue of the tiny kitchen we captured on film, for future inspiration when we manage to buy our own little dream bungalow.
+Nancy Duesenberg of Duesenberg Designs in Newport Beach made the most of the 500—square-foot interior—with its hardwood floors, whimsical archways, petite rooms, and rounded ceilings—using warm, period-accurate colors, vintage posters, books, and plain-air artwork to transport guests through time.
+The warm rose and blue of the tiny kitchen we captured on film, for future inspiration, when we manage to buy our own little dream bungalow.
 In the bedroom, as in all the cottages, a very non-period king-sized bed made the perfect place for gazing out into the private, tiled garden courtyard.

 The bargain land is gone in Laguna.
 Across from the Manzanita Cottages, a two-bedroom home is offered for $1.1 million.
 Times, they do change.
 But in Manzanita's colored cottages, all the good things are still the same.